waqqarchoudhary/ImageVerticalLineCounter/readme.txt

 ------
 - Only JPG images are supported.
 - The algorithm assumes lines are perfectly vertical and continuous from top to bottom.
+- For a detailed explanation of design principles, architecture, and framework choices, please refer to the accompanying Design_Reasoning.txt file.

 Contact:
 --------